Inside this article

 Adding a new Table

-- Add a Row - Hover over the table and click the large + icon at the bottom-left corner of the Table.
-Or when hovering over the first column of any existing row, click the small + icon that appears at the bottom-left corner of the cell.
+Add a Row - Hover over the table and click the large + New Row option at the bottom of the table.
+Or when hovering to the left of any existing row, click the small + icon that appears at the bottom-left corner of the row to insert a row.

-- Add a Column - Hover over the Table and click the large + icon that appears in the upper-right corner of the Table.
-Or, right-click the top of any column and select Insert Column Left or Insert Column Right from the dropdown menu.
+Add a Column - Hover over the Table and click the large + icon that appears in the upper-right corner of the Table.
+Or, right-click the top of any column and select Insert, then Insert column before/after from the dropdown menu.

 Editing your Table

-- Drag and Drop - Simply click the column or row heading, and drag it to where you want it to be.
+Drag and Drop - Simply click the column or row heading, and drag it to where you want it to be.
 The best part?
 It will automatically take on the formatting of it's new place in your doc!
+Visit our Drag-and-drop Data help article for examples.

 Watch a video about Tables